ximengtju/ximengtju.github.io/_pages/about.md

 # 👩‍🎓 About Me
 I am an assistant researcher at the [School of Electrical Automation and Information Engineering](https://seea.tju.edu.cn/), Tianjin University (天津大学电气自动化与信息工程学院), China, and a member of the [Artificial Intelligence and Marine Information Processing Laboratory](http://aimip.tju.edu.cn/) (人工智能与海洋信息处理实验室).
 Prior to this, I earned my B.E. and Ph.D. degrees from Tianjin University, under the supervision of [Prof. Jiachen Yang](https://seea.tju.edu.cn/info/1386/4830.htm) (杨嘉琛).

-My current research interests include **Post-quantum Cryptography Chip** and **Fully Homomorphic Encryption**.
-I have published over 20 papers at the top-tier international conferences and journals, including ACM IMWUT, IEEE TMC, IEEE TWC, IEEE TAP, etc. I hold several academic positions such as TPC Member of TrustCom 2025 and Workshop Chair of ICA3PP 2023.
+My current research interests include **Marine Information Processing**, **Intelligent Underwater Unmanned Systems**, **Reinforcement Learning**, and **Embodied Intelligence**.
+I have published over 20 papers in top-tier international journals, including IEEE TNNLS, IEEE TII, IEEE TITS, and IEEE TASE.
+I hold several academic positions, including Member of IEEE BTS and Workshop Chair for RoSeN 2026.

-📢📢 <span style="color:red;">Our group is seeking research assistants to work on multiple projects related to **Cryptographic Hardware Acceleration**, **FHE Applications**, etc. Drop me an email if you are interested.
+📢📢 <span style="color:red;">Our group is seeking research assistants to work on multiple projects related to **Autonomous Underwater Vehicle**, **Embodied Intelligence**, etc. Drop me an email if you are interested.

 # 🔥 News
 - *2025.04*: Our paper entitled "MHTrack: mmWave-based Mobile Hand Tracking" was accepted by IEEE TMC.